-The Parasitic Disease Unit of the Department of Parasitology was formerly known as the Malaria Research Unit (MRU) (1988-2016).
-With the Department of Parasitology giving wider attention to all parasitic diseases of public health importance the name change took place in 2016.
+The Parasitic Diseases Research Unit of the Department of Parasitology was formerly known as the Malaria Research Unit (MRU) (1988-2016).
+With the Department of Parasitology giving wider attention to all parasitic diseases of public health importance, the name change took place in 2016.

 Number of research projects are carried out at the Parasitic Diseases Research Unit (PDRU) contributing to the research and development activities in Sri Lanka.
 The PDRU also provides diagnostic services for various parasitic diseases.

 The permanent staff members attached to the Department of Parasitology actively involve in the activities of the PDRU.
 In addition there are research assistants who are carrying out various research projects at the PDRU.